 - Prior to performing tasks, a safety meeting has to be held with all personnel involve in the activities and the safety officer/supervisor.
 The Safety Meeting Form and Job Safety Analysis are available at the right.

 - Review specific workplace hazards, identify and assess the risks, control the risks, and report the hazards.

 - If changes in work procedures occur or additional hazards are present, discuss with the supervisor or safety officer.
 A new assessment must be conducted.

 - Everyone MUST CLEAN UP their project area daily.
 This includes sweeping and removing left-over materials from the equipment and floor.

 - Everyone is responsible for the purchase and delivery of their own materials.
-If you have materials being delivered please coordinate this with the Fabrication Manager, Chris Paulk.
+If you have materials being delivered please coordinate this with the Fabrication Director, Chris Paulk or the Graduate Assistants.

 - Projects must be removed promptly upon completion of the tasks.